-- · A completed Marist Graduate Admissions Application - A \$70 non-refundable application fee made - Official transcripts from all undergraduate and graduate institutions from which the applicant received a degree; under certain circumstances, transfer transcripts may also be required - · A current résumé - GMAT or GRE score report taken within the last 5 years (exams will be waived for qualified candidates) - Written response to essay questions
+- · A completed Marist Graduate Admissions Application

+- A \$70 non-refundable application fee made

+- Official transcripts from all undergraduate and graduate institutions from which the applicant received a degree; under certain circumstances, transfer transcripts may also be required

+- · A current résumé

+- Written response to essay questions

-NOTE: Applicants holding a graduate degree from an accredited college or university are not required to take the GMAT or GRE test.
-Applicants with an undergraduate GPA of 3.0 or higher may be permitted to enroll for one semester as a non-matriculated student pending submission of a completed Graduate Admissions Application, transcripts from all undergraduate and graduate institutions attended (unofficial copies are acceptable for non-matriculation only, and certain other exceptions apply), and an application fee.
+NOTE: Applicants with an undergraduate GPA of 3.0 or higher may be permitted to enroll for one semester as a non-matriculated student pending submission of a completed Graduate Admissions Application, transcripts from all undergraduate and graduate institutions attended (unofficial copies are acceptable for non-matriculation only, and certain other exceptions apply), and an application fee.
 Non-matriculated students are limited to two courses selected by the Director and must submit all application materials necessary for matriculation by the next application deadline.
 A student who fails to gain admission into the MBA program will be withdrawn at the conclusion of their non-matriculated semester.
 Candidates wishing to apply for transfer credit (limited to six credits, graduate level) from another institution must submit all official transcripts and request a review at the time of application.